darkip/arch-delugevpn/README.md

 6. Start the `delugevpn` docker
 7. Check `supervisor.log` to make sure you are connected to the tunnel

-It is also recommended to set port forwarding by going to https://mullvad.net/account/ and adding a port which should be provided as the
+It is also configure to forwarded port by using the following link: https://mullvad.net/account/

+1. Add a port and note the port number
-`VPN_INCOMING_PORT` env var.
+2. Provide this port using the `VPN_INCOMING_PORT` env var.

 **Mullvad example**